Hermannia saccifera (Turcz.) K. Schum.

 Derivation of name and historical aspects

 Hermannia saccifera was first described in 1858 as Mahernia saccifera by Turczanimow.
 It was later transferred to the genus Hermannia, by K. Schuman.
-Hermannia is named after Paul Herman (1640-1695), German professor of botany at Leyden and one of the first travellers and collectors at the Cape, while Mahernia is an anagram of Hermannia, although missing one of the n's, and has no significance other than that.
+Hermannia is named after Paul Herman (1640-1695), German professor of botany at Leyden and one of the first travellers and collectors at the Cape, while Mahernia is an anagram of Hermannia, although missing an n, and has no significance other than that.
 The specific name saccifera is Latin and loosely translated means 'carrying or bearing a bag'.
 It is known locally as the komynbossie (cumin bush), and honey made from the nectar is known as komynheuning (cumin honey), presumably because the flavour it gives the honey is reminiscent of cumin.

 There are about 180 species of Hermannia, approximately162 of which occur in southern Africa and 11 in tropical Africa with 30 southern African species that extend their ranges into tropical Africa.
 There are only 3 species in America and 1 or more in Australia.

 Growing Hermannia saccifera

 Hermannia saccifera is a medium to fast growing, evergreen, prostrate, mat-forming herbaceous perennial.
 It is best on a slope in a sunny position, in acidic to neutral, well-drained, sandy loam soil.
 A single plant can be expected to cover one square metre in a year.
 Hermannia saccifera is wind tolerant, but is sensitive to frost and requires protection in the colder regions of South Africa.
 It also qualifies as a water-wise (drought tolerant) plant, and when established tolerates the winter rainfall - summer drought conditions in the Western Cape very well, but does require at least a weekly watering in summer to look its best.
 It has no major pests or diseases, and can be pruned to shape as required.